Medical marijuana a good thing for Nevada, North Tahoe

 Several different angles of intrigue, no doubt.
 In particular, it will be interesting to see how the London-Reno deal pans out (PS, editor's tip — look for a lot more behind this story next week).

-But another business story that also published in that same span that you won't see in this print edition involves Incline Village, and the odds of at least one — and perhaps more — medical marijuana dispensaries earning provisional approval from the state of Nevada to open up shop.
+But another business story that also published in that same span that you read about in this print edition involves Incline Village, and the odds of at least one — and perhaps more — medical marijuana dispensaries earning provisional approval from the state of Nevada to open up shop.

 Of course, it's just one rung on the ladder — the companies that moved onto the next round have to apply through their respective counties (in Incline's case, Washoe) for a proper business license, and gain final approval, so it's nowhere near a slam-dunk, and it'll likely be a few months before the community knows for sure.